 Observation of practical Leadership will be supplemented with questioning, discussion and specific tasks as required.
-Assessors need to gather sufficient evidence of competence in a range of scenarios relating to leading sessions in the moderate coastal environment, not just those experienced during the practical assessment.
+Assessors need to gather sufficient evidence of competence in a range of scenarios relating to leading sessions in both inland open and moving water environments, not just those experienced during the practical assessment.